updated 3-20-2023

 2. A record of survey or a plat map of the parcel, drawn to scale if possible.

-3. Obtain Permit history for the property.
+3. Permit history for affected the properties.

 4. The size, location, and use of all easements recorded against the property.